Your Next Step

 While you are here for your pregnancy test appointment, a staff member will determine if you qualify and get you scheduled for your ultrasound.

 What Is Ultrasound?

 Ultrasound is an imaging method using high-frequency sound waves to capture an image from inside your body.
-During the ultrasound, a gel will be applied to your abdomen that allows a hand-held transducer to pick up echoes of the sound waves inside.
+During it, a gel will be applied to your abdomen that allows a hand-held transducer to pick up echoes of the sound waves inside.

 The sound waves bounce back to create a digital image of your uterus and possible pregnancy which can be viewed on a large monitor.

 Believe it or not, you can have a positive pregnancy test but not have a viable pregnancy.
 Viable means the pregnancy is developing as expected and a heartbeat is detectable.

 The Mayo Clinic reports that up to 20% of known pregnancies end in a natural miscarriage.
 The number of actual miscarriages is likely higher since many women miscarry before they even know they’re pregnant.

 After a miscarriage, it can take more than 2 weeks for the hormone that is detected for a positive pregnancy test to clear out of your body, so it’s entirely possible to get a positive result even after a miscarriage.

 In addition to learning how many days/weeks you have been pregnant, an ultrasound will show if your pregnancy is properly positioned in your uterus.